 Here is an example of visualizing CD events acquired by a camera looking at a rotating disc in XYT space:

 CD ON events are shown with light-blue color, and CD OFF events are shown with dark-blue color.
-The time-axis allows to show CD events acquired during the last 1 second.
-The most recent events are shown in front and older events in the back.
+The time-axis allows to show the last CD events acquired with the most recent events shown in front and older events in the back.

 Generating 2D frames from CD events

 To generate a frame at a precise time T, CD events should be accumulated over a longer period of time (between the time=T-dt and time=T), because the number of CD events occurred at the precise time=T (with a microsecond precision) could be very small.
 Note that dt is usually called accumulation time.

 In order to generate a frame with the accumulated events, a frame can be initialized with its background color at first (e.g. dark blue).
 Then, for each CD event occurring between the time=T-dt and time=T, a white pixel is stored if the polarity of the CD event is positive, and a light blue pixel if the polarity is negative.

 An example of visualizing CD events acquired by a camera looking at a high-speed laser (this recording can be downloaded from our Sample Recordings):